build-trust/ockam-documentation/reference/command/nodes.md

     ...
 ```

 Note the workers in node `n1` with address `echo` and `uppercase`.
-We’ll send them some messages below as we look at services.
+We'll send them some messages below as we look at services.
 A node can also deliver messages to workers on a different node using the [<mark style="color:blue;">Ockam Routing Protocol</mark>](routing.md) and its Transports.
-Later in this guide, when we [<mark style="color:blue;">dig into routing</mark>](routing.md), we’ll send some messages across nodes.
+Later in this guide, when we [<mark style="color:blue;">dig into routing</mark>](routing.md), we'll send some messages across nodes.

-From `ockam` command, we don’t usually create workers directly but instead start predefined [<mark style="color:blue;">services</mark>](nodes.md#service) like Transports and Secure Channels that in turn start one or more workers.
+From `ockam` command, we don't usually create workers directly but instead start predefined [<mark style="color:blue;">services</mark>](nodes.md#service) like Transports and Secure Channels that in turn start one or more workers.
 Using our [libraries](../libraries/) you can also develop your own workers.

 Workers are stateful and can asynchronously send and receive messages.
-This makes them a potent abstraction that can take over the responsibility of running multi-step, stateful, and asynchronous message-based protocols.
+This makes them a potent abstraction that can take over the responsibility of running multistep, stateful, and asynchronous message-based protocols.
 This enables `ockam` command and Ockam [<mark style="color:blue;">Programming Libraries</mark>](../libraries/) to expose very simple and safe interfaces for powerful protocols.

 ## Services